Sell Without Selling, Part IV – Asking Curious Questions

 Remember that the first step, even before engaging in the enrollment process, is to ask yourself “what do I want to enroll this person IN?”

-John Smith is an attorney.
-He meets George at a business mixer.
-George has some legal issues that John believes he can help with so they set a meeting.
+John Smith (they/them/their) is an attorney.
+They meet George at a business mixer.
+George has some legal issues that John believes they can help with so they set a meeting.
 (While I use the attorney example, these principles apply for whatever business you are in.)
-The first pre-meeting question John asks himself is “what do I want to enroll George in?”
+The first pre-meeting question John asks themselves is “what do I want to enroll George in?”
 John has to consider, do I want to enroll him in becoming a paying client?
 Or is he a good referral source for me?
 Maybe I want to partner with him in some other way?
-Maybe John doesn’t have enough information and will ask questions to find out more about George and his needs to see if he might enroll George in something that is mutually beneficial for them both.
-This pre-meeting question helps John to be more intentional about what he says and does.
+Maybe John doesn’t have enough information and will ask questions to find out more about George and his needs to see if they might enroll George in something that is mutually beneficial for them both.
+This pre-meeting question helps John to be more intentional about what they say and do.

-John decides he wants to enroll George in becoming a client.
-As we know, his first steps will be to gain rapport, and make sure he is fully engaged in the conversation.
-Then he gets to the important step called “ASK questions to clarify the other person’s desired outcomes.”
+John decides they want to enroll George in becoming a client.
+As we know, their first steps will be to gain rapport, and make sure they are fully engaged in the conversation.
+Then John gets to the important step called “ASK questions to clarify the other person’s desired outcomes.”

 Obviously, there are many different types of questions one can ask.
 What type of questions are best in this conversation?
 Enrollment questions are curious questions.
 You may think all questions are curious questions.
 They aren’t.
 Often (especially in trying to sell something) we are not curious at all because we have an agenda – to sell – and we only ask questions to get to the result we are after.